Lee Chiong Giam

 Lee Chiong Giam (1941/2 – 10 March 2021) was a Singaporean diplomat and civil servant.
 Lee was part of the country's first generation of diplomats following independence in 1965.
 He served as the High Commissioner to Papua New Guinea from 1982 to 1999, High Commissioner to Fiji from 1997 to 2005, High Commissioner to Pakistan from 2006 to 2014, and Ambassador to East Timor from 2005 to 2014.
-Domestically, Lee also served as the former executive director of the People's Association (PA) from 1982 until 1999.
+Domestically, Lee was the longest-serving executive director of the People's Association (PA) from 1982 until 1999.

-Lee received his bachelor's degree in pharmacy in 1965.
+Lee attended Victoria School.
+He received his bachelor's degree in pharmacy in 1965.
 He worked at the Ministry of Health beginning in 1967, before being transferred to the Ministry of Foreign Affairs in 1969.
 Lee was appointed charge d'affaires at the Singaporean embassy in Cambodia from 1970 to 1973 during the Cambodian Civil War.
 He suffered minor injuries when a bomb exploded near the embassy in Phnom Penh.

 He was promoted as Director of the regional and economic offices at Ministry of Foreign Affairs from 1975 to 1982.

 In 1990, Lee was part of the delegation sent to the People's Republic of China to establish official diplomatic relations with the PRC.

 According to Singaporean diplomat Tommy Koh, Lee was a supporter of East Timor and its development during the years following independence in 2002.
 Koh told the Straits Times, "He [Lee] admired that they had fought for independence.
 He felt they were brave people who had been hard done by some acts of injustice - and that Singapore should help them, not impede their progress."
 Lee served as Singapore's Ambassador from 2005 to 2014.
 In 2012, East Timorese President Jose Ramos-Horta awarded Lee the Order of Timor-Leste, the country's highest honor.